Sam Bell (politician): Personal life

 Bell is married to Samantha Weiser, a chairwoman of the Rhode Island Democratic Women's Caucus who also works for Hasbro.
 Bell and his wife are both Jewish and identify as bisexual.
 They live together in Mount Pleasant.
 In October 2018, Bell publicly alleged that he and his wife were personally targeted with antisemitic and homophobic posts from users of the neo-Nazi forum website Stormfront.

-Bell and Weiser have one son, born in December 2021, who was diagnosed with infant respiratory distress syndrome after birth.
+Bell and Weiser have one son, Jacob Weiser Bell, born in December 2021, who was diagnosed with infant respiratory distress syndrome after birth.